 |Papa Bear (Character)|

 Papa Bear whose real name is Antonio Garcia Lopez.
 Papa bear had been a truck driver for Jim's dad back in Alameda.
 When Jim's dad left and moved to Los Angeles, Papa Bear become a roll model for Jim.
 Papa's first love was art and welding, he had learned to weld and work with metal in the Navy during the Korean War.
 He also held the title of 7th Fleet boxing champion in the light heavy weight division, and like to spar and keep in shape.

-Retiring from trucking in the mid 1960s, he moved to the high desert country of southern California, the Mojave Desert.
+Retiring from trucking in the mid 1960's, he moved to the high desert country of southern California, the Mojave Desert.
 His two daughters had run off and left him with their children.
-Papa Bear had always encouraged Jim in his love for literature, music and theatre.
+Papa Bear had always encouraged Jim in his love for literature, music and theater.
 Jim and he would often recite poems out loud alternating the lines back and forth.
 Papa Bear passed away in 1972.
 Jim was heart-broken with his passing.

 |Boots Kowalski (Character)|

 Kevin Kowalski was drafted out of high school in 1963 (Balboa High School in San Francisco).
 In the service he picked up the name “Boots” because of his size 12 foot.
 His feet really looked big in his paratrooper dress uniform.
 When he was discharged he bought a Sportster and over time became the Chief motorcycle mechanic for the Stompers, a MC club in San Francisco.
 A good friend of his Dad was a guy named Birney, he was a Hells Angel in the early 1950’s and a charter member of the San Francisco chapter.
 Birney gave Boots and introduction to the Stompers.